toch24/DrunkSuperSmashBros/README.md

 - Worked on call to the API to get Smash characters data in the backend to the frontend.
 Created challenges in the database.

 **Justin Mulder**
+- Researched and set up the websockets and channel layers.
+- Helped with the models used in backend.
+- Worked on making host wait for players to pick characters, host picking the winning player, resetting data after round end, and stopping users from same username.

 **Hanyan Zhang (Yuki)**
 - Worked on part of the lobby design including allowing popups for create lobby and player joining.